havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

             Always executes unconditionally, useless in epScript

         - ~~Never() : Condition~~
-            Never executes, useless in epScript
+            Never executes, In most cases, this function is useless in epScript.

     <br />
     <br />